Zombie-Lending in the United States -- Prevalence versus Relevance

 Our empirical analysis focuses mainly on the implications of zombie-lending for the performance of non-zombies.
 Zombie-lending can occur in the form of increased credit supply and/or reduced costs of funding \citep{AcharyaLenzuWang2021}.
 While the latter has attracted heightened attention in the literature\footnote{See \cite{AcharyaLenzuWang2021} for a more comprehensive overview of related studies.}, our analysis targets the former, i.e. supply of credit to non-viable firms.

 As outlined in Section \ref{sec:data_debt}, CapIQ allows us to differentiate among different types of debt and different maturities.
-Sticking with our two zombie-definitions, Table \ref{tab:SumStat_CapIQ_maturities} provides an overview of the overall number of new $BL$, $RC$, and $BN$ filings, split into several maturity bins.
+Sticking with our two zombie-definitions, Table \ref{tab:SummStats_CapIQ_maturities} provides an overview of the overall number of new $BL$, $RC$, and $BN$ filings, split into several maturity bins.
 It is immediately apparent that the number of observations associated with zombie-lending decreases significantly when shifting from the broader zombie-definition $Z^{BROAD}$ in the lower panel to $Z^{NAR}$, shown in the upper panel.
-Overall, $BN$ also make the bulk of zombie-lending with about 54\% under $Z^{NAR}$ and 64\% under $Z^{BAR}$ of total observations reported by zombies.
+Overall, $BN$ also make up the bulk of zombie-lending with a little over 52\% under $Z^{NAR}$ and almost 64\% under $Z^{BROAD}$ of total observations reported by zombies.
 In terms of bank-credit, zombies -- other than their non-zombie counterparts -- rely more heavily on $BL$ than on $RC$.
 Zombies seem to prefer debt with a maturity of two to five years, followed by short-term contracts of up to one year, which is most often associated with the intention to cover working capital needs \citep{AmbergJacobson2021}.
-This stands in contrast to non-zombies, for which debt with maturities of 2 to 5 years and 5 to 10 years seem to be the favored contracts.

-Before turning to the empirical analysis, it is worth having a look at the share of total lending being granted to zombie firms.
+But is a major chunk of total credit sitting with zombie firms?